 - Tents are more secure- At a campground, you can zip your belongings in your tent.
 This reduces the likelihood of theft because criminals and thieves can’t see if you’re inside or not.
 With a hammock, your things are just sitting on the ground under the hammock.

-- You don’t need to learn a new skill- Most campers learned how to use a tent as a kid.
+- You don’t need to learn a new skill- Most tent campers learned how to use a tent as a kid.
 Setting up a tent requires no skill or knowledge.
 Just follow the instructions to pitch it.
-All you need is a flat surface to pitch.
+All you need is a piece of flat ground to pitch your tent on.
 Hammocks are a bit more touchy.
 You need to know what you’re doing to get a good hang.

 - Tents are less comfortable than hammocks- Something about sleeping on the ground is just inherently uncomfortable.
 If you set up your tent on top of a root or rock or on a slight slope, you won’t get a good night of sleep.

 - Tents are fragile- Poles can bend or break.
 You can’t compress a tent as much because you can damage the zippers.
 Holes can wear in the floor if you don’t use a groundsheet.

 - Quality of sleep is lower in tents- In a tent, you are sleeping on the ground.
 Tents also lack the cocoon-like support and rocking motion that make hammocks so relaxing and comfortable.